saturngod/simpleSocketChat/README.md

 TCP chat with iOS using nodejs tcp socket.
+This is a demo app to show how to connect socket with iOS.

 ## Run server